 Prolonged work stoppage can have financial, professional and mental health consequences.

-Financially, prolonged work stoppage generally results in a significant loss of income if you do not have compensation or disability insurance.
-On a professional level, a long sick leave can impact your career progression and your professional opportunities.
-Finally, prolonged work stoppage can impact your mental health by generating stress, anxiety and sometimes even depression linked to isolation and loss of routine.
+Financially, a prolonged work stoppage usually results in a significant loss of income, if you do not have compensation or disability insurance.
+Professionally, a long sick leave can impact your career progression and professional opportunities.
+Finally, a prolonged work stoppage can impact your mental health by generating stress, anxiety and sometimes even depression linked to isolation and loss of routine.

-To facilitate the return to your workstation after a long absence from work, it is crucial to have open communication with your employer and your doctors in order to put in place any necessary adaptations for a safe and sound return to your workstation. a pleasant and productive environment adapted to your needs.
+To facilitate your return to work after a long period of absence, it is crucial to have open communication with your employer and your doctors in order to put in place any necessary adaptations for a safe return to work in a pleasant and productive environment adapted to your needs.

-Ultimately, the length of time off work for back pain depends on several factors, such as the severity, the pain, the nature of your job, the type of treatment as well as the recovery time necessary for your recovery.
+Ultimately, the length of time you need to take time off work for back pain depends on several factors, such as the severity of the pain, the nature of your job, the type of treatment, and the recovery time needed for your recovery.

-FAQ: Answers to your questions about stopping work for back pain.
+FAQ: Answers to your questions about taking time off work for back pain.

 How to get sick leave for back pain?

-To obtain leave from work for back pain, you must carry out a complete diagnosis by a specialist, consult your attending physician or the occupational physician if necessary.
+To obtain a work stoppage for back pain, you must undergo a complete diagnosis by a specialist, consult your doctor or the occupational physician if necessary.

 How long is a work stoppage for lumbago?

-A work stoppage for lumbago can last between a few days and a few weeks depending on the severity of your condition, your treatment and what your doctor recommends.
+A work stoppage for lumbago can last from a few days to a few weeks depending on the severity of your condition, your treatment and what your doctor recommends.

 It depends on the nature of your work and the severity of your lower back pain.
-However, it is preferable to take precautions to avoid aggravating your condition, by adjusting your workstation with suitable accessories such as the ball chair, the standing desk, the wrist rest, or a lumbar cushion.
-It is also important to stay active in the office by taking breaks.
+However, it is best to take precautions to avoid making your condition worse by adjusting your workstation with suitable accessories such as a ball chair, standing desk, wrist rest, or lumbar cushion.
+It is also important to stay active at the office by taking breaks.

 Is back pain considered a disability?